View EVA FIGUEROA's Obituary on IVPressOnline.com and share memories

 |

 Eva Figueroa, 97, of El Centro, CA passed away peacefully in her home from natural causes on October 28, 2019 surrounded by family.
-Eva was an excellent seamstress, wonderful homemaker, and loved tending to her garden.
+Eva was born on June 10, 1922 in Etzatlan, Jalisco, Mexico.
+She was an excellent seamstress, wonderful homemaker, and loved tending to her garden.
 She was a beautiful daughter, sister, mother, grandmother, aunt and friend to all that knew her.
 She was a devout catholic that regularly attended Our Lady of Guadalupe Church and a lifetime member of the Mutualistas.
-She was preceded in death by her parents, Alejo and Guadalupe Avila; husband, Raul Figueroa; siblings, Antonio, Marina, Santa, Adan, Cesar and Estela and grandson, Mario Avila Jr. Eva is survived by her sister, Livier Avila; children, Mario and Silvia Avila, Maribel and Ted Olivares, Rocio and Larry McMillan; grandchildren, Theresa, Lorena, David, Cesar, Silvia Mariana, Erika, Cindy, Leslie and Karlee Eva; loving Caregiver, Rosa; numerous nieces and nephews.
+She will be greatly missed by all who knew her.
+She was preceded in death by her parents, Alejo and Guadalupe Avila; husband, Raul Figueroa; siblings, Antonio, Marina, Santa, Adan, Cesar and Estela and grandson, Mario Avila Jr. Eva is survived by her sister, Livier Avila; children, Mario and Silvia Avila, Maribel and Ted Olivares, Rocio and Larry McMillan; grandchildren, Theresa, Lorena, David, Cesar, Silvia Mariana, Erika, Cindy, Leslie and Karlee Eva; loving Caregiver, Rosa; numerous great-grandchildren, great-great-grandchildren, nieces and nephews.
 Visitation will be held on Thursday, November 7, 2019 from 6:30 p.m. to 9 p.m. with Rosary being said at 7 p.m. at Our Lady of Guadalupe Church in El Centro, CA. Service will be held on Friday, November 8, 2019 at 9 a.m. at Our Lady of Guadalupe Church in El Centro, CA. Burial will immediately follow at Evergreen Cemetery in El Centro.